2023 Most Popular Biblical Studies Associate Degree Schools in Missouri

 Of the 3 students majoring in Bible at Baptist Bible College, 33% are male and 67% are female.

 Our analysis found Midwestern Baptist Theological Seminary to be the most popular school for Biblical studies students who want to pursue a associate degree in Missouri.
-Located in the city of Kansas City, MBTS is a private not-for-profit college with a small student population.
+Located in the city of Kansas City, MBTS is a private not-for-profit school with a small student population.

 About 33% of the students majoring in Bible at the school are women while 67% are male.